tmyeomans/OpenYYC/README.md

 Each tessellated cell was also divided by the total count number and multiplied by 100, providing the percentage of the dataset that the specific tessell holds.

+In addition to looking at the total data per tessellated cell, a binary value was extracted, showing each tessellated cell as having at least one data item (coded 1) or no data present (coded 0).

 # Aggregation

 The points, multipoints, polylines and polygon tessellated shapefiles were first aggregated by the original geometry, then combined.
-This results in a final tessellated shapefile with a total sum and normalized sum.
+This results in a final tessellated shapefile with a total sum, normalized sum and a binary sum.

 --------------------------------------------------